Spoony1337/Proxyless-TikTok-Username-Checker/README.md

 ### Please note

 This script only allows you to use a maximum of 5 threads to prevent ratelimits to keep this script proxyless, I am not responsible for your actions using this script.

+## UPDATE

+NO LONGER BEING SUPPORTED DUE TO ME NOT BEING FREE